With The Name Of Allah The Merciful Benefactor The Merciful Redeemer.

 How we came about:

-in 1982 as a young man entering into Al islam as a way of life , I was introduced to Halal food for the first time.
+In 1982 as a young man entering into Al Islam as a way of life, I was introduced to Halal food for the first time.
 I always knew that Halal meat was like Kosher at least that's what I believed.
 It was not until I was commissioned as a Halal food service director that I learned that Although Halal and Kosher has similarities stemming from religious foundations, they are very different to say the least.
 As time went on I found it almost impossible to find locations that carried Halal Meat in NYC.
-I also found that Halal is a very broad term in Al islam and many Businesses were selling meat saying it was Halal by word of mouth but the meat was not Halal.
-This also stems from the fact the meat or product could have started out as halal and at some point through the course of it moving from the farm on the way to he fork got contaminated spoiled or mishandled.
-So it is clear that Halal requires constant attention as a means to reach the consumer with is full integrity in tact.
+I also found that Halal is a very broad term in Al islam and many Businesses were selling meat saying it was Halal by word of mouth but the meat was not Halal believing that because its not pork.
+This also stems from the fact the meat or product was not grazed and slaughtered and could have started out as halal and at some point through the course of it moving from the farm on the way to the fork got contaminated spoiled or mishandled.
+So it is clear that Halal requires constant attention as a means to reach the consumer with is full integrity in tact. we have come a long way in the industry we in 2018 established the very first Halal lunch Program in the Department Of Education NYC DOE. today We have certified over 200 Schools.